Shaka Hislop: Newcastle United

 Hislop's first season at Newcastle United was spent battling with incumbent goalkeeper Pavel Srníček for the starting role.
-After starting strongly and being the starter through until December, Hislop suffered an injury that allowed Srníček to regain the starting role that he held for the remainder of the season as Newcastle blew a 12-point lead in January to finish the season in second place.
+After starting strongly and being the starter through until December 1995, Hislop suffered an injury against Chelsea that allowed Srníček to regain the starting role.
+Hislop then didn't return until April 1996 for the final 6 games of the season.
+That season Newcastle blew a 12-point lead in January to finish the season in second place.

-In 1996–97, Hislop remained on the bench, having to watch Srníček tend the nets until approximately the same time the previous season.
-A perceived dip in form and a number of mistakes from Srníček allowed Hislop to take the starting role back again and he made only his second league start of the year in a 7–1 defeat of Tottenham Hotspur.
-Hislop successfully retained the starting position as Newcastle pipped Arsenal and Liverpool to second place on goal difference at the end of the season.
+In 1996–97, Hislop started the first league game of the season against Everton but then remained on the bench thereafter.
+He had to watch Srníček tend the nets until a perceived dip in form and a number of mistakes from Srníček allowed Hislop to take the starting role back again in December 1996, and he made only his second league start of the year in a 7–1 defeat of Tottenham Hotspur.
+Hislop successfully retained the starting position until the final 4 games of the season when Srníček returned, as Newcastle pipped Arsenal and Liverpool to second place on goal difference at the end of the season.

 Hislop's role further came under threat when new manager Kenny Dalglish opted to purchase a former player of his own from Blackburn Rovers.
 Dalglish brought in Shay Given, costing £1.5 million, and a season-long battle for the number one spot ensued between the two goalkeepers.
 Given initially started the season, but after a string of defeats and five games without a win, Dalglish went back to Hislop in November and he stayed there until an injury in February allowed Given back into the frame.
 With his contract running out, and having not yet managed to play a full season at Newcastle, Hislop chose to leave on a free transfer.